blwang598/TSP-SAM/README.md

 **Task II.
 Differentiation Degree (three-class classification)**

--  Label 0: Poorly differentiated types, including poorly and moderately-poorly differentiated adenocarcinoma.
+-  **Label 0**: Poorly differentiated types, including poorly and moderately-poorly differentiated adenocarcinoma.
--  Label 1: Well to moderately differentiated types, including moderately, moderately-well, and well-differentiated adenocarcinoma.
+-  **Label 1**: Well to moderately differentiated types, including moderately, moderately-well, and well-differentiated adenocarcinoma.

--   Label 2: High-grade intraepithelial neoplasia (HGIN), which does not yet show invasive behavior but is clinically treated as an early malignant lesion.
+-  **Label 2:** Benign lesion or High-grade intraepithelial neoplasia (HGIN), which does not yet show invasive behavior but is clinically treated as an early malignant lesion.
 It is thus separated into its own category.

 **Task III.
-Invasion Depth (three-class classification)**
+Infiltration Depth (three-class classification)**

-- Label 0: Intra-mucosal invasion, including the mucosal layer and muscularis mucosa.
+- **Label 0:** Submucosal invasion.
--  Label 1: Submucosal invasion.
+- **Label 1:** Intra-mucosal invasion, including the mucosal layer and muscularis mucosa.
-- Label 2: HGIN, which lacks stromal invasion but is treated with similar caution.
+- **Label 2:** Benign or HGIN, which lacks stromal invasion but is treated with similar caution.
 It is assigned a separate category.